Living in Mexico city long-term wasn’t in my plans.

 This is mainly for people planning to work with large Mexican companies that have offices there.
 I thought twice about putting it in for that exact reason, but I like to mix it up a bit and cover for all types of online workers.

 Santa Fé is located on the western edge of Mexico City, it spans two districts (Cuajimalpa and Alvaro Obregon) and includes 10 neighbourhoods.

 The history of Santa Fé was that of a sand mining town.
 Upon the industry’s decline, the government bought old mines and turned them into landfills.
-Development of Santa Fé didn’t happen until the 1980s, when there was a boom of high-rise buildings and shopping malls.
+The development of Santa Fé didn’t happen until the 1980s when there was a boom in high-rise buildings and shopping malls.